bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 Resources
 ---------

 To generate plots, the client library BokehJS JavaScript and CSS code must be loaded into the browser.
-By default, the |output_file| function will configure Bokeh to generate static HTML files with BokehJS resources embedded directly inside.
-All the examples so far do this.
-However, you can also generate output that loads BokehJS from a Content Delivery Network (CDN), by passing the argument ``mode="cdn"`` to the |output_file| function.
+By default, the |output_file| function will load BokehJS from http://cdn.pydata.org .
+However, you can also configure Bokeh to generate static HTML files with BokehJS resources embedded directly inside, by passing the argument ``mode="inline"`` to the |output_file| function.

 More examples
 =============